Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Using Simulations to Inform System Design

+\paragraph{Hypothesis} We hypothesize that users who frequently capitalize nouns learn to rely on suggestions for capitalization and will thus benefit from higher prioritization of capitalized suggestions.
+In contrast, reduced support for capitalized suggestions will discourage suggestion usage and hurt typing performance.

+\paragraph{Simulation} To test this, we modified the model to include a binary indicator in the observation space signaling whether the next character should be capitalized.
+The “Type” action produces a capital letter when the indicator is active (doubling typing time), while the “NoAct” action allows the agent to skip capitalization.
+We then simulated three configurations of capitalization support in the suggestion system: \textbf{High Priority:} The capitalized form was presented as soon as it appeared within the top five suggestions; \textbf{Baseline:} The standard suggestion system used in previous experiments; \textbf{Low Priority:} 60\% of capitalized words that could have been suggested correctly were instead shown in lowercase.
 These configurations resulted in accuracies of 94\% (High), 58\% (Baseline), and 38\% (Low) for capitalized words.
-To emphasize this usage strategy, we trained agents on a dataset containing 216 normal words and 187 capitalized words, raising the proportion of capitalized words to nearly half.
+To simulate typing with frequent noun capitalization, we trained agents on a dataset containing 216 normal words and 187 capitalized words, raising the proportion of capitalized words to nearly half.
 Four agents were first trained from scratch on the Baseline system (with auto-correction disabled and stricter error tolerance) to establish a stable baseline.
 For the High and Low systems, we then fine-tuned these agents with a tenfold smaller learning rate, applying early stopping once performance stabilized.

-As shown in~\autoref{tab:capital}, agents exposed to systems prioritizing capitalized suggestions select them more frequently than agents under alternative configurations.
-They also tend to skip typing initial capitals more often, anticipating correction via suggestions (similar to the 81\% observed in human data from WS-Gaze dataset~\cite{2025suggestion}).
+The results (\autoref{tab:capital}) show that agents exposed to the High Priority system select Capitalized suggestions more frequently than agents under alternative configurations (0.24 vs. 0.20 vs. 0.18).
+They also tend to skip typing initial capitals more often (0.78 vs. 0.72 vs. 0.62), anticipating correction via suggestions.

-\paragraph{Recommendation} These findings suggest that \textbf{emphasizing capitalized words in suggestions can encourage their use, benefiting users who frequently type proper nouns or prefer capitalized input.} They also highlight the value of personalized or context-sensitive strategies.
-At the same time, the results indicate that users or agents may adopt strategies not fully aligned with the algorithm, as reflected in the relatively high failure rate and decreased typing speed.
+\paragraph{Recommendation} These findings suggest that capitalization handling should be personalized rather than fixed, as \textbf{emphasizing capitalized suggestions can benefit users who frequently type proper nouns or prefer capitalized input}.
+More broadly, users benefit from personalized support while also adapting their behavior to the underlying algorithm.